How to Treat Little Fire Ants Around Your Home

 Video: How to

 This baiting basics video covers the best practices of applying granular baits and common errors of baiting.

 There are a number of baits available on the market to control Little Fire Ants.
 Which bait is right for you depends on the following:

 To effectively reduce the number of Little Fire Ants (LFA) around your home, you need to apply bait where LFA like to nest – on the ground and in trees.
 One problem facing the homeowner is that virtually all commercial baits consist of small granules.
 These are easy to spread on the ground, but can not be applied to vegetation.
 Ants in the trees will not necessarily come to the ground to forage on the granules.
 If only the colonies on the ground are treated, neighboring ants living in trees will quickly spread back to the ground.
 If you have trees over 6 ft. tall, you need to apply Hawaiʻi Ant Lab’s gel bait with Tango™ or Advion® WDG that will stick to the trunk and main branches.
 Learn more about gel baits in our guide to Mixing HAL Gel Bait for Control of Little Fire Ants.

 Whether you have edible plants

 If you have fruit trees or vegetable plants on your property, you are limited by which bait products you can use.
 Many pesticides are not registered for use on food plants.
 Be sure to read a product’s label carefully to make sure whether it can be applied on edible plants and if your crop or fruit is listed.
 You can download product labels by going to the Hawaii Pesticide Information Retrieval System.
-Baits for the control of LFA available in Hawaiʻi available for use on or near food plants include the following:
+Baits available in Hawaiʻi for the control of LFA that may be used on or near food plants include the following: